ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   If this parameter is absent, it means only the nonce mechanism is supported.
   It MUST be absent if the attestation bit is clear.

-challenge
+challenge-agent
-: The challenge field is an optional parameter used for ensuring the freshness of attestation evidence returned with a QueryResponse message.
+: The challenge-agent field is an optional parameter used for ensuring the freshness of attestation evidence returned with a QueryResponse message.
 It MUST be absent if the attestation bit is clear or the Passport model is used (since the token is used instead in those cases).
-  When a challenge is
+  When a challenge-agent is
-  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT, by copying the challenge into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
+  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge-agent contained in this request MUST be used to generate the EAT, by copying the challenge-agent into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
 For more details see {{freshness-mechanisms}}.

-  If any format other than EAT is used, it is up to that format to define the use of the challenge field.
+  If any format other than EAT is used, it is up to that format to define the use of the challenge-agent field.

 versions
 : The versions parameter enumerates the TEEP protocol version(s) supported by the TAM.